slint-ui/slint/api/rs/slint/mcu.md

  * `unsafe-single-threaded`: Slint internally uses Rust's [`thread_local!`](https://doc.rust-lang.org/std/macro.thread_local.html) macro to store global data.
    This feature is only available in the Rust Standard Library (std), but is not available in bare metal environments.
 As a fallback, the `unsafe-single-threaded` feature changes Slint to use unsafe static for storage.
 This way, you guarantee to use Slint API only from the main thread, or from interrupt handlers.
- * `libm`: The Rust Standard Library (std) provides traits and functions for floating point arithmetic.
-Without "std", this feature enables the use of the
+ * `libm`: We select this feature to enable the use of the [libm](https://crates.io/crates/libm) crate to provide traits and functions for floating point arithmetic.
-   [libm](https://crates.io/crates/libm) crate to substitute this functionality.
+   They are typically provided by the Rust Standard Library (std), but that is not available in bare metal environments.

 ## Changes to `build.rs`